|Home History Officers Members Functions Weddings Joining Contact Links|

 Ensure the arrangements for the music prior to, during and following the service.

-Speak with the bride, bridegroom, parents and the best man, providing advice and as necessary re-assurance that all arrangements are in place.
+Speak with the bride, bridegroom, parents and the best man, providing advice and re-assurance that all arrangements are in place.

 Liaise with the photographer.